 Brothers of the Borderland

-This 25-minute film with an introduction by Oprah Winfrey was age-appropriate for my 11-year-old and brought the terrifying ordeal of a life in chains and an escape from it to life.
+This 25-minute film begins with an introduction by Oprah Winfrey.
+I found it to be an age-appropriate way for my 11-year-old to understand the terrifying experience of being enslaved and the bravery and cooperation needed to escape to freedom.

-Pro Tip: When the door opens in the first room of the experience, you are supposed to get up and move to the other room.
-The small group of us experiencing the film sat there for a while before we figured that out.
+Pro Tip: When the door opens in the first room of the experience, get up and move to the other room.
+The small group of us watching the film sat there for a while before we figured that out!

 That said, she overheard a docent telling a small group that there are more people in slavery today than at any other point in history and she had a lot of questions for me later that evening.

 What about you?
-Have you had a chance to visit the National Underground Railroad Museum in Cincinnati?
+Have you had a chance to visit the National Underground Railroad Freedom Center in Cincinnati?
 Share your experience in the comments section below!